 Hot Mama Picks:

-- Golden Bear Cottages: I don’t know if it sentimental reasons or just the quaint atmosphere, but I love the Golden Bear.
+I don’t know if it sentimental reasons or just the quaint atmosphere, but I love Golden Bear Cottages.
 As a kid my whole family would go up to Big Bear as a big group and rent out a few cabins in a row.
 It was like we created our own little mountain community made up of just my family.
 Not only am I filled with warm memories of Golden Bear, but the location is close to The Village and the grounds are very well maintained.
 There is even a playground and volleyball court for a little outdoor family fun.
 An average weekend costs around $400-460 which is the same as a private cabin, but some added comforts.
+Check prices and availability.

 Hot Mama Picks: